 - Manicotti shells pasta: manicotti are tubular-shaped pasta meant for stuffing.
 You should be able to find them in most grocery stores.
 Cannelloni noodles work just the same if that's all you can find (manicotti are ribbed vs cannelloni are smooth).

 - Marinara sauce: you can make your own marinara sauce or use a jarred marinara for a quicker and easier version.
-I used 24 ounces of store-bought marinara to make mine to save some time.
+I used 24 ounces of store-bought marinara to save some time.

-- Vegan white sauce: used to cover the dish before baking.
-You can find the easy recipe on the website.
-You might have more than you need, so use the extra for another meal!
+- Cheese sauce topping: you can find the easy vegan white sauce recipe on the website.
 You can also swap for store-bought vegan mozzarella cheese shreds.

-- Tofu: use extra firm tofu or firm tofu.
+- Tofu: base to make the ricotta cheese filling.
+Use extra firm tofu or firm tofu.
 You will need a block of 14 or 16 ounces for this recipe.

 - Canned white beans: I used cannellini beans, although navy or butter beans work too.

-- Nutritional yeast: gives a mild cheese flavor to the vegan ricotta filling.
+- Nutritional yeast: gives a mild cheese flavor to the vegan ricotta filling, try not to omit!

 - Spices: I used a mix of dried oregano, onion powder and garlic powder.
 You can also use some Italian seasoning as well.